Time-Off Benefits & Leave Plans (Chapter 5)

 Terms and Conditions

-In the event you adopt a child age five or under into your immediate family, you are eligible for eight weeks of paid adoption leave at your normal rate of pay beginning on the date the child enters your household.
+In the event you adopt a child age five or under into your immediate family, you are eligible for twelve weeks of paid adoption leave at your normal rate of pay beginning on the date the child enters your household.
 Employees who are adopting more than one child at one time may be entitled to extra leave time and should consult the Office of Human Resources for more information.
 To be eligible for paid leave, you must be the adopted child's primary caregiver as defined by the adoption agency.

 Effect of Adoption Leave on Other Paid Time and Benefits